Matthew Chapter Six

 Matthew 6:25

-Jesus introduces us to the fifth "act of the righteous" which is trusting in God and His goodness.
+Jesus introduces us to the fifth "act of the righteous" which is trusting in God and his goodness.
 Jesus begins to teach about worry which is the opposite of trusting in the Lord.
-This is also closely related to what He was saying about serving money.
+This is also closely related to what he was saying about serving money.
 Fear of not being sustained by God drives many people to pursue more money so that they can provide for themselves and their family.
-While providing for your family is a good thing, it is even better to trust God and the fact that He has promised to sustain us as His children.
+While providing for your family is a good thing, it is even better to trust God and the fact that he has promised to sustain us as his children.

 Matthew 6:26

 Jesus gives us some specific examples and begins with food.
 He uses the example of birds who go and get their food each day and do not search for more than they need to store it away.
 They do not have to build another room onto their nest to store up the things that they may need tomorrow.
 He goes on to explain that God provides for their daily needs and that we are more valuable to God than any bird.
-The obvious conclusion is that, since we are more valuable to Him, we can be even more sure that He will provide what we need to survive.
+The obvious conclusion is that, since we are more valuable to him, we can be even more sure that he will provide what we need to survive.
 The righteous will trust God not only for salvation through Jesus Christ but also for their daily sustenance.

 Matthew 6:27

-'Can any one of you by worrying add a single hour to your life?'
+Can any of you by worrying add a single hour to his life?

 Food is necessary for our very survival on this earth but worrying about whether we have enough for tomorrow will not bring about tomorrow.
 God is the giver of life and we will live on this earth until Jesus returns or until God calls us away from this earth.
-Either way, our lack of trust in Him will not bring one more second to our lives.
+Either way, our lack of trust in him will not bring one more second to our lives.
 This worry only robs us of the happiness that God desires for our lives.

 Matthew 6:28-30

 Jesus gives another example of the fact that the righteous will trust God.
 Here, he uses the example of flowers which are so beautiful and are entirely taken care of by God.
-He makes them to grow and to be beautiful but we are more valuable to Him than all of the plants.
-Because of that fact, He will clothe us in something even better which is the Holy Spirit.
+He makes them to grow and to be beautiful but we are more valuable to him than all of the plants.
+Because of that fact, he will clothe us in something even better which is the Holy Spirit.
 You can wear a tuxedo or a beautiful designer gown but, without the Spirit living in you, you are not as beautiful as you can be.
 On the flip side, you can be dressed like a hobo but have the Spirit and be better looking than the wealthy without it.
 By faith, we can know that God will give us the clothes we need as well as the inner beauty of the Spirit.

 Matthew 6:31 & 32

 The pagans (those without God) spend their time chasing the things of this world.
 They run after all kinds of "gods" in search of fulfillment but we are not like that if we are in Christ.
-The Father in heaven knows what we need and He will take care of His children.
+The Father in heaven knows what we need and he will take care of his children.

 Matthew 6:33 & 34

-'But seek first his kingdom and his righteousness, and all these things will be given to you as well.
-Therefore do not worry about tomorrow, for tomorrow will worry about itself.
-Each day has enough trouble of its own.'
+But seek first his Kingdom and his righteousness, and all these things will be given to you as well.
+Don't wor y about tomorrow -- tomorrow will worry about itself!
+Today has enough tsuris already!

 The righteous will be focused on kingdom things such as reaching the lost sheep.
 There is plenty of work to be done in that area each and every day.
 Tomorrow will come and we will be taken care of just as we were today.